AdobeDocs/analytics.en/help/implement/launch/deploy-dev.md

 Tags accommodates many organizational workflows in deploying code.
 Follow these steps to create the minimum necessary components for an Analytics implementation.
 As a tag admin, you can work within your organization to establish the correct workflow for deploying Adobe solutions.

-1. Log in to the [Data Collection UI](https://experience.adobe.com/data-collection) using your AdobeID credentials.
+1. Log in to [Adobe Experience Platform Data Collection](https://experience.adobe.com/data-collection) using your AdobeID credentials.
 2. Click the tag property that you intend to implement on your site.
 3. Click **[!UICONTROL Hosts]**, then click **[!UICONTROL Add Host]**.
 4. Name it `"Adobe managed"`, and select **[!UICONTROL Managed by Adobe]** in the type dropdown.
 Click Save.